How to choose a car alarm

-Protecting yourself and your family, as well as your vehicle, belongings, and car stereo are all excellent reasons to invest in a car security system.
+Protecting yourself and your family, as well as your vehicle, belongings, and car stereo are all excellent reasons to invest in an aftermarket car security system.
 Additionally, most insurance companies offer lowered rates for vehicles equipped with an alarm — it'll pay for itself.

 A good security system not only makes your car more difficult to steal, it also makes it easier to live with.
-The small remote control that you carry with your keys lets you arm and disarm the alarm, lock and unlock your doors, and maybe even zap open your trunk.
+The small remote control usually replaces your factory key fob and lets you arm and disarm the alarm, lock and unlock your doors, and maybe even zap open your trunk.
 Some systems let you use your smartphone to control and monitor your car's security.
 How's that for convenience?
+We'll discuss more of the available features below.

 How a typical security system works